Understanding a Root Canal

 Best Dentists.
 Best Prices.

-Flossy is a pay-as-you-go alternative to dental insurance that can save you up to 50% on procedures like root canals, extractions, whitening, cleaning, and more.
+Flossy is a flexible pay-as-you-go option for dental care, offering up to 50% off on procedures like root canals, extractions, whitening, and more.

 Book an appointment today to finally get the oral care you deserve.